mcmeeking/www.mcmk.in/content/docs/CV/index.md

 <span class="cv-sub">EDUCATION</span>

 - Level 3 Apprenticeship in IT and Professional Telecoms
 - Nottingham Trent University - Physics (no degree acquired)
 - A-levels in Physics, Maths, and Chemistry

 </div>
 <div class="col-2-block">
 <span class="cv-sub">ACHIEVEMENTS</span>

+- Moved from "IT person" to Systems Reliability Engineer and infrastructure architect in 2 years
-- Acheived Cyber Essential Plus certification within 6 months of starting a new role
+- Achieved Cyber Essential Plus certification within 6 months of starting a new role
 - Built a self-hosted website compliant with HIPAA, NIST, and PCI-DSS security standards
 - Personally developed and implemented an employee onboarding workflow for a FTSE 250 company
 - Built a business-grade PBX from scratch in two weeks using Asterisk